(and the suffragettes)

 The subject of this post is a remark made by George Monbiot.
 At 48.39 in the debate he reasonably argues that the left is not synonymous with Stalinism and doesn’t have to be like the Bolsheviks.
 He then goes on to say – the left which we create in this country is entirely different to that and Roger’s conceit that it was the right who invented freedom and the left who try to take it away……..has he forgotten the diggers and the levellers and the chartists and the suffragettes?
 How many of those would you place on the right?

 The answer is at least one, the suffragettes.
 Emmeline Pankhurst, who founded the Suffragettes was arguably racist and colonialist.
 She was was opposed to working class people of either sex having the vote and she even stood as a Tory candidate.
-The suffragettes were to the right and, even by the standards of the times she lived in, a long way to the right.
+The suffragettes were to the right and, even by the standards of those times a long way to the right.

 In 1917 Emmeline and her daughter Christabel founded the Women’s Party and according to their manifesto …. the natural resources, the essential industries and the transport system of the British Isles and of the Empire should be under strictly British ownership and control….no foreigners should be allowed to share in British commerce.
 These views were pretty regressive even for those times.
 The first world war was then in progress and British soldiers were fighting alongside soldiers from around the then Empire.The Women’s Party manifesto went on to say, the British Public Service to be manned exclusively by officials of long British descent and wholly British Connection.
 In other words, white people only for the Civil Service.
 Both Emmeline and Christobel were obsessed with idea that foreigners and Jews were a major threat to Britain.